Street Quilt Block. Re-used worn clothing, packaging and upholstery scraps.

 Synchronicity affirms that my weaving is but a small piece of the Grand Tapestry.

-Paulse the Cat
+Pause the Cat

 November 2, 2018: I Have a Plan!